Livingston, West Lothian: Scottish Parliament

 Livingston is in the Almond Valley constituency for the Scottish Parliament, and the Member of the Scottish Parliament is Angela Constance of the Scottish National Party.
 Livingston is also covered by the Lothian electoral region which gives the area seven additional MSPs.

 House of Commons

-Livingston has its own constituency in the House of Commons; Livingston, and is represented by the Scottish National Party Member of Parliament (MP) Hannah Bardell.
+Livingston has its own constituency in the House of Commons; Livingston.
+It is currently represented by the Labour Party Member of Parliament (MP) Gregor Poynton.
 Livingston for the majority of its existence has returned Labour MPs since the town was founded in 1962.
 However, in the election of 2015, the constituency voted in Hannah Bardell of the SNP as their member for Parliament.
+She remained as MP until the 2024 United Kingdom general election when the seat returned to Labour.

 It was for the 1983 general election that Livingston gained its own constituency at Westminster.
 The first MP elected for Livingston was Robin Cook who held the seat for six consecutive elections and held many government positions, most notably Foreign Secretary between 1997 and 2001.
 In 2005 Robin Cook suddenly died of a heart attack and a by-election was called and won by the Labour Jim Devine.
 Devine was deselected in 2009 after being caught up in the 2009 expenses scandal.